Executive Director Executive Director

 7:00 - 9:00 pm

-Join us in for an evening of poetry and cocktails in celebration of National Poetry Month.
-Our featured poets will be Rachel Jamison Webster and Virginia Bell.
+Join us for an evening of poetry and cocktails with featured poets P. Scott Cunningham and Christine Poreba.
 There will be time for a Q&A with the audience, and books will be available for sale and signing by the authors.

 7:00 -9:00 PM

-Join us in for an evening of poetry and cocktails in celebration of National Poetry Month.
-Our featured poets will be Rachel Jamison Webster and Virginia Bell.
+Join us for an evening of poetry and cocktails with featured poets P. Scott Cunningham and Christine Poreba.
 There will be time for a Q&A with the audience, and books will be available for sale and signing by the authors.

 This is a free event, but we ask you to RSVP as space is limited